2015 Mandan Team Car Rules

 firewall, must be on top side of cowl & dash bar, 3” BY 1/4 FLAT.

 You may connect the dash bar to seat bar across the inside of front doors, You may have a roll loop behind the seat, or attached to seat bar which must be welded to the floor or top of frame, 3x3 max and welded or bolted to the roof – no kickers going to the back or front of the car.
 Back of cage including roll bar, can only be 10” from back of driver’s seat.
-You will be allowed 2 down bars on the driver’s side going down from the inside cross bar.
-Also allowed 2 down bars on the passenger's side to floor or to the frame 2x2 max top of frame only.
+You will be allowed 2 down bars from the door bars to the top of the frame.
+Must be behind the front inside door seam to the floor or the top of frame 2" x 2" MAX.
 Outside or inside of drivers door only, can be reinforced not to exceed 6 inches past each seam. .
 You may also weld your

 steering column in.
 (6" maximum diameter on all cage material, ALL CAGE MATERIAL MUST BE A MINIMUM OF 8" FROM FLOOR.
 TRANS TUNNEL MUST HAVE MIN OF 4” FROM DASH BAR!!

 1. Loaded and seam welded bumpers allowed.
 Stock appearing bumpers from the front!!!
 We will allow you to take any bumper apart.
-Weld any material you would like up to 5 inch max depth material to the inside of the bumper chrome skin, weld the chrome skin back into place.
+Weld any material you would like inside the bumper, weld the chrome skin back into place.

 Metal inside of the bumper must fit the contour of the stock outer chrome!
 No changing angles of skin!